 SSL cipher suites determine the method through which a secure connection will take place between both entities.

-How Does an SSL Cipher Suite
+Understanding SSL Cipher Suite

-Key exchange algorithm
+- Key exchange algorithm

-Bulk encryption algorithm
+- Bulk encryption algorithm

-Data encryption algorithm
+- Data encryption algorithm

 This is an example of a cipher suite:

-DHE: The first part is the key exchange algorithm.
+- DHE: The first part is the key exchange algorithm.

-RSA: The second section is the authentication algorithm.
+- RSA: The second section is the authentication algorithm.

-AES256: The third section is the type of encryption algorithm used.
+- AES256: The third section is the type of encryption algorithm used.

-SHA256: The fourth component is the type of hashing algorithm used.
+- SHA256: The fourth component is the type of hashing algorithm used.